Incident ResponseJan Kahmen4 min read

 Recent advances, such as effective law enforcement efforts to combat ransomware, government policy changes, global sanctions and the impending regulation.

-Recent advances, such as effective law enforcement efforts to combat ransomware, government policy changes, global sanctions and the impending regulation of cryptocurrencies, are forcing attackers to adapt their tactics - both to overcome new obstacles and to capitalize on new opportunities.
+Recent developments such as more effective law enforcement, shifts in government policy, global sanctions, and the growing regulation of cryptocurrencies are forcing attackers to adapt their tactics.
+They are working both to overcome new obstacles and to seize emerging opportunities.

 1. Focus on Data Extortion and Monetization

-According to Adam Meyers, the head of intelligence at CrowdStrike, cybercriminals have been shifting their tactics in 2022, as data extortion attacks have become a more appealing and lucrative option compared to ransomware.
-This change in behavior has been driven by the ease and profitability of data extortion, which poses fewer risks and attracts less attention than ransomware attacks.
-Meyers noted that ransomware is loud and can easily be detected, while data encryption is a much more complex process.
+According to Adam Meyers, Head of Intelligence at CrowdStrike, cybercriminals shifted their approach in 2022 as data extortion became a more appealing and lucrative alternative to traditional ransomware.
+This change was driven by the relative ease and profitability of data extortion, which carries fewer risks and attracts less attention.
+Meyers pointed out that ransomware attacks are noisy and easily detected, whereas stealing and leveraging data is a far more discreet operation.

-Although ransomware groups are not known for profiting from stolen data, they have established themselves as major players in the underground market.
-By acting as a conduit for other cybercriminals, these groups can maximize profits while minimizing their risk of vulnerability.
-However, a single security breach can have devastating consequences, with sensitive data falling into the hands of malicious individuals and potentially being shared online, causing even more damage to a business.
+While ransomware groups were not traditionally known for profiting directly from stolen data, they have since established themselves as significant players in the underground market.
+By acting as intermediaries for other cybercriminals, these groups maximize their profits while minimizing their own exposure.
+A single breach can have devastating consequences: sensitive data ends up in the hands of malicious actors and may be published online, compounding the damage to the affected organization.

 2. Targeting the Cloud

-Although cloud resources are widely dispersed, making it difficult for attackers to target them, they are constantly developing new tactics to exploit unused resources.
-According to a study conducted by the Google Cybersecurity Action Team, a staggering 86% of compromised cloud instances were used for cryptocurrency mining.
-This poses a serious problem as attackers already involved in cryptojacking can easily move on to install ransomware on these vulnerable systems or even sell access to established ransomware groups.
+Although cloud resources are widely distributed and harder to attack, threat actors are continually developing new methods to exploit unprotected instances.
+According to a study by the Google Cybersecurity Action Team, 86% of compromised cloud instances were used for cryptocurrency mining.
+This is particularly concerning because attackers already engaged in cryptojacking can easily pivot to deploying ransomware on these vulnerable systems or selling access to established ransomware groups.

 3. Targeting Uncommon Platforms

-Leading experts in the field of cyber security know that even the smallest attack can have catastrophic consequences.
-It is important not to overlook any potential vulnerability, as even unusual systems can pose a significant risk to an organization.
-Ransomware groups are aware of the importance of critical devices, especially when backups are not available.
+Experienced security professionals understand that even seemingly minor attack vectors can have catastrophic consequences.
+No potential vulnerability should be underestimated, as even unusual systems can pose a significant risk to an organization.
+Ransomware groups have long recognized the value of targeting critical devices, especially when no backups are available.

-These attackers do not limit themselves to traditional methods, as shown by the 2017 proof of concept created by researchers at the Georgia Institute of Technology.
-This demonstrated the ability to deploy ransomware on a programmable logic controller (PLC).
-Replacing or modifying such a device can be extremely expensive, making it an ideal target for ransomware groups seeking financial gain.
+These attackers are not limited to traditional methods, as a 2017 proof of concept from researchers at the Georgia Institute of Technology demonstrated: they successfully deployed ransomware on a programmable logic controller (PLC).
+Since replacing or reprogramming such devices is extremely costly, they make ideal targets for ransomware groups.

-Often, large ransomware groups such as LockBit and ALPHV (also known as BlackCat) caused chaos by exploiting newly discovered vulnerabilities before organizations could implement the necessary patches.
-This has been the case with recent "day one" exploits, including the PaperCut vulnerabilities (CVE-2023-27350 and CVE-2023-27351) discovered in April 2023 and the vulnerabilities in VMware's ESXi servers exploited by the ESXiArgs campaign.
+Major ransomware groups like LockBit and ALPHV (also known as BlackCat) have repeatedly caused significant damage by exploiting newly discovered vulnerabilities before organizations could deploy the necessary patches.
+Recent examples include the PaperCut vulnerabilities (CVE-2023-27350 and CVE-2023-27351) disclosed in April 2023 and the VMware ESXi server flaws exploited by the ESXiArgs campaign.

 5. Scaling Up with Automation